Oklahoma Arts Day

-Thanks to the hundreds of advocates who showed up for Oklahoma Arts Day at the State Capitol on April 11, 2018!
+Thanks to the hundreds of advocates who showed up for Oklahoma Arts Day at the State Capitol last April!

 We highlighted how school funding and arts education impact students across the state.

-For the first time, our Oklahoma Arts Day events took place outside the Capitol.
+Because of the teacher walkout, our 2018 Oklahoma Arts Day events took place outside the Capitol.
 We rallied for arts education, encouraging community arts and culture leaders, artists, teachers and arts education supporters to join us.

 Thanks to partners, advocates, performers and other artists!

 Thanks Organizational Partners: Alliance for Arts Education, Canterbury Voices, Norman Arts Council, Oklahoma Arts Education Association, Oklahoma A+ Schools and Oklahoma Museums Association Route 66 Alliance.

 Sign up for our arts & culture advocate email list to stay informed.